kl-veng/ProgrammingSS2026/README.md

 # programming1WS22
-The repository of the course "Programming 1" at UNI Graz.
+The repository of the course "Introduction to Programming" at UNI Graz.

-- winter semester 22/23, winter semester 23/24
+- summer semester 25/26

-  Course adapted from:  https://github.com/gvasold/gdp21 by Gunter Vasold.
+  Course adapted from:  https://github.com/lucijakrusic/IP23 by Lucija Krusic, originally adapted from https://github.com/gvasold/gdp21 by Gunter Vasold.

 It will contain all Jupyter Notebooks and example data that we will use during the course.
 All notebooks will be in English.